 The bodies of those crucified were generally left exposed to the elements and allowed to rot.
 However, following His sacrificial death on the Cross for the sin of the world, the Father would not allow His beloved Son further abuse from godless men, but arranged for His burial in the newly hewn rock-tomb of a wealthy man, for we read, "when it was evening, there came a rich man from Arimathea, named Joseph, who himself had also become a disciple of Jesus."

 Joseph, a prosperous man, was a member of the Sanhedrin... the religious authority who consented to Jesus' death.
 We read elsewhere that he was an honourable counsellor who was waiting for the reign of God, and he questioned the biased behaviour of the Jewish Counsel and would not concur with their decision to crucify an innocent man.

-Joseph's actions fulfilled the prophecy of Isaiah, "His grave was assigned to be with wicked men, yet with a rich man in His death."
-The death of Christ was indeed honourable... for he died that we might be saved...and it was also linked with both lawless men and those who were wealthy and honourable, as foretold centuries before.
+Joseph's actions fulfilled the prophecy of Isaiah, "His grave was assigned with wicked men.
+Yet He was with a rich man in His death."
+The death of Christ was indeed honourable... for he died that we might be saved... and it was also linked with both lawless men and those who were wealthy and honourable, as foretold centuries before.

 Christ's sacrificial death was a vital part of God glorious plan of redemption.
 He was to DIE to pay the price for the sin of the world and He was to RISE from the dead to break the power of Satan, sin, death, and hell - and He died to bring many sons to glory.

 Before His death, godless men were permitted to carry out the most atrocious acts against the Lord of glory, but after His death it was only the hands of faithful followers, like Joseph of Arimathea and his friend Nicodemus who came to Jesus at night... who handled the body of our Lord, as they wrapped Him in a linin sheet and laid Him in the prepared tomb.